 The Bottom Line

 The CCPA (CPRA) doesn't specifically require businesses to obtain consent for data processing although there are a few exceptions.
-The GDPR requires consent in just about all circumstances if one isn't using one of five other legal bases for legitimately processing data.
+The GDPR requires consent in just about all circumstances if one isn't using one of the other legal bases for legitimately processing data.

 At the end of the day, business owners may want to opt for obtaining consent whether they do business in Europe or not.
 Even though the CCPA doesn't demand that business owners obtain explicit consent right now, American laws are evolving and could rapidly change to follow Europe's lead.